nnichols/bite-sized-bazel/README.md

   - Extends Bazel by creating a symbolic macro which generates multiple targets at once.
 - [Lesson 10: Toolchains](https://github.com/nnichols/bite-sized-bazel/wiki/Lesson-10:-Toolchains)
   - Extends Bazel with rules which have system-specific dependencies.
+- Lesson 11: Advanced Toolchains
+  - Extends Bazel with rules that require their own, language-specific source code

 ## Disclaimers